-- E12 By 30 June 2022, the environmental authority holder must complete a groundwater quality investigation which: - a) Has been designed and implemented by an appropriately qualified person; - b) Includes consideration and analysis of all groundwater quality data from the monitoring bores specified in Table E1 Groundwater monitoring locations; - c) Identifies and considers all factors with the potential to influence groundwater quality, including the mining activities; - d) Reviews the adequacy of the groundwater monitoring regime, including Limit A and Limit B specified in Table E2 Groundwater contaminant limits and monitoring frequency; - e) Determines if the mining activities have contributed to or are causing the higher concentrations of total dissolved solids, sulfate and electrical conductivity as measured in monitoring bores G17, G29, G31, G32, G33 and G34 and total dissolved solids and electrical conductivity as measured in monitoring bore G3 compared to the concentrations measured in other monitoring bores; - f) Determines if the mining activities have contributed to or are causing the elevated concentrations of aluminum detected in monitoring bores C1, C3, G2, G5, G6, G8, G9, G14, G27, G29, G32, G35 and G37 and Iron detected in monitoring bore G9, since mining activities commenced; - g) Includes all information and monitoring data relied upon to conduct the investigation; - h) Includes a detailed explanation and justification for all findings of the investigation and the conclusions drawn, along with any assumptions relied upon; - i) Where relevant information gaps or uncertainty are identified as pertinent to the accuracy of the investigations' findings/conclusions, include recommendations and associated timeframes to address those information gaps and resolve uncertainty; - j) Includes a report documenting all requirements of the investigation detailed above, which has been certified by the appropriately qualified person who designed and implemented the investigation. - E13 The environmental authority holder must provide an interim groundwater quality investigation report to the administering authority by 6 August 2021, detailing the outcomes from the investigations to date that have been undertaken to comply with condition E12 (e). - E14 The environmental authority holder must provide a copy of the report required under condition E12 to the administering authority by no later than 6 August 2022.
+- E12 By 30 June 2022, the environmental authority holder must complete a groundwater quality investigation which: - a) Has been designed and implemented by an appropriately qualified person; - b) Includes consideration and analysis of all groundwater quality data from the monitoring bores specified in Table E1 - Groundwater monitoring locations; - c) Identifies and considers all factors with the potential to influence groundwater quality, including the mining activities; - d) Reviews the adequacy of the groundwater monitoring regime, including Limit A and Limit B specified in Table E2 - Groundwater contaminant limits and monitoring frequency; - e) Determines if the mining activities have contributed to or are causing the higher concentrations of total dissolved solids, sulfate and electrical conductivity as measured in monitoring bores G17, G29, G31, G32, G33 and G34 and total dissolved solids and electrical conductivity as measured in monitoring bore G3 compared to the concentrations measured in other monitoring bores; - f) Determines if the mining activities have contributed to or are causing the elevated concentrations of aluminum detected in monitoring bores C1, C3, G2, G5, G6, G8, G9, G14, G27, G29, G32, G35 and G37 and Iron detected in monitoring bore G9, since mining activities commenced; - g) Includes all information and monitoring data relied upon to conduct the investigation; - h) Includes a detailed explanation and justification for all findings of the investigation and the conclusions drawn, along with any assumptions relied upon; - Where relevant information gaps or uncertainty are identified as pertinent to the accuracy of the investigations' findings/conclusions, include recommendations and associated timeframes to address those information gaps and resolve uncertainty; - j) Includes a report documenting all requirements of the investigation detailed above, which has been certified by the appropriately qualified person who designed and implemented the investigation. - E13 The environmental authority holder must make a copy of the report required under condition E12 available to the administering authority on request.